quickey/quickey/README.md

 ## Todo

 - [x] Give Quickey a Star and become a Stargazer!
+- [x] Add alias to key binding
+- [x] Support single key binding
-- [ ] Finish documentations for all packages
+- [x] Finish documentations for all packages
 - [ ] Add more UI elements to [@quickey/ui](./packages/ui/README.md)
 - [ ] Create the `@quickey/vue` package
 - [ ] Create the `@quickey/angular` package